ccgcyber/lisplib365/README.md

 # 使い方

-- lisplib.md は自動生成されるファイルです。markdown形式になっています。
-- lisplib.org は、orgのリストになっていて、項目はLispのリストで表現されています。
-  編集はこのファイルで行います。

-> 予約者名 ::= @名前
+- lisplib.md Is an automatically generated file。markdown It is in the form。
+- lisplib.org Is a list of org and items are represented by a list of Lisp。 Editing is done with this file。

+> Booker name :: = @ Name
 >
-> 紹介ページ ::=  紹介ページURL|予約者名

-> ("パッケージプロジェクト" "ライブラリ名" "配布元URL" "紹介ページ" ...) ;適当なコメント
+> Introduction Page :: = Introduction Page URL | Reservation Name

+> ("Package project" "library name" "distribution source URL" "introduction page" ...); appropriate comment